How To Take The Misery Out Of Commuting to Improve your Employees’ Wellbeing

 Chances are, especially if you clicked on this article due to the headline, you don’t like your commute.
 The good news is that you’re not alone.
 These journeys to and from work are often time-consuming, cramped, and stressful – eating into a significant part of our lives.
 In fact, research from Intrex revealed UK drivers spent an average of 31 hours stuck in rush-hour traffic during 2017.

 The situation doesn’t improve for non-car users either as figures published by the BBC showed the average UK worker commutes for around two hours every day.
 The consequences of taking such a long journey can be far reaching, having a negative effect on a person’s productivity, mental health, and morale.

 Therefore, while some employers might claim this isn’t their problem, workers who have poor commutes usually adversely affect the workplace – albeit through no fault of their own.
 Fortunately, there are several things managers can do to support their employees.

 Should I pay for commutes?

-While the cost of travelling for business purposes – such as meetings – should be reimbursed, paying for an employee’s commute would be an expensive measure.
-Furthermore, it would likely not result in any tangible benefits.
+While the cost of travelling for business purposes – such as meetings – should be reimbursed, paying for an employee’s commute would be an expensive measure – but it could achieve good results